New Zealand reports first death linked to Pfizer COVID-19 vaccine | Health

 - New Zealand

-New Zealand reported its first recorded death linked to U.S. drugmaker Pfizer's COVID-19 vaccine, the health ministry said on Monday after a woman suffered a rare side effect leading to inflammation of her heart muscle.
-The news of the death comes as the country battles an outbreak of the Delta variant after nearly six months of being virus-free.
+New Zealand reported its first recorded death linked to U.S. drugmaker Pfizer's COVID-19 vaccine, the health ministry said on Monday after a woman suffered a rare side-effect leading to inflammation of the heart muscle.
+The report comes as the country battles an outbreak of the Delta variant after nearly six months of being virus-free.
 It followed a review by an independent panel monitoring the safety of the vaccines.

 "This is the first case in New Zealand where a death in the days following vaccination has been linked to the Pfizer COVID-19 vaccine," the ministry said in a statement, without giving the woman's age.
-The vaccine monitoring panel attributed the death to myocarditis, a rare, but known, side effect of the Pfizer vaccine, the ministry added.
+The vaccine monitoring panel attributed the death to myocarditis, a rare, but known, a side-effect of the Pfizer vaccine, the ministry added.

 Myocarditis is an inflammation of the heart muscle that can limit the organ's ability to pump blood and can cause changes in heartbeat rhythms.
-In response, Pfizer said it recognized there could be rare reports of myocarditis after vaccinations, but such side effects were extremely rare.
+Pfizer said it recognized there could be rare reports of myocarditis after vaccinations, but such side-effects were extremely rare.

 "Pfizer takes adverse events that are potentially associated with our vaccine very seriously," it told Reuters.
 "We closely monitor all such events and collect relevant information to share with worldwide regulatory authorities."